-1. High School Sponsored
+1. High School Sponsored (Dual Enrollment)

-This option allows high school students to earn both high school and college credit for designated coursework.
-If you qualify, the school district pays for the cost of these classes.
-Authorization is needed from your high school principal and/or district office.
+This option allows district approved public high school students to earn both high school and college credit for designated coursework.
+The school district is billed for the authorized amount of tuition and fees (students are responsible for book costs).
+Billing is limited to a maximum dollar amount; students must pay any costs above the limit.
+Approval of courses and billing authorization is required from the high school principal and/or school district office.